 Gladstein Law Firm, PLLC | A Kentucky Medical Malpractice Law Firm

-Seth Gladstein is a Louisville attorney who represents victims of medical malpractice.
+Seth Gladstein is an attorney who represents victims of medical malpractice.
 To arrange a time to speak with Seth about your case, please contact us today.